rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 The exported reports contain the following files:

 - **cookies-issues.csv** : the file contains a list of all the cookies that have been blocked, either in request or response.
-- **cookies.csv** : The file contains a list of all the cookies that are created by the site, either by first party or third-party frames.
+- **cookies.csv** : the file contains a list of all the cookies that are created by the site, either by first party or third-party frames.
 - **report.csv** : the file contains an overall report of the cookies and their count based on various categories, domains, blocked cookies, etc.
 - **report.json** : the file contains data for technological analysis and cookie data in a JSON format.
+- **report.html** : the file contains the resume of the report in HTML format similar to the Cookies' insight page.
 - **technologies.csv** : the file contains only the technological analysis data of the site.

 #### GDPR